Bootcamp74/Weather-Dashboard/README.md

 ![alt-text](assets/images/fullList.png)

 The application is limited to ten buttons or past searches.
 Once the eleventh search is initiated, a new button is created and placed at the top of the list.
 The oldest search, which is at the bottton of the list is removed.
-If the user types a city name that is allready in the list, the list remains unchanged.
+If the user types a city name that is already in the list, the list remains unchanged.
 Only new cities, which are not present in the list, are added with each new request.

 ![alt-text](assets/images/pleaseentr.png).